awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 aws ec2 describe-subnets --query '*[].[VpcId,SubnetId]' --output text | sort
 ```

 The following Linux example shows AWS CLI commands to determine the subnet IDs corresponding to a specific Aurora DB cluster or RDS DB instance\.
 For an Aurora cluster, first you find the ID for one of the associated DB instances\.
-You can extract the subnet IDs used by that DB instance by examining the nested fields within the `DBSubnetGroup` and `Subnets` attributes in the describe output for the DB instance\.
+You can extract the subnet IDs used by that DB instance\.
+To do so, examine the nested fields within the `DBSubnetGroup` and `Subnets` attributes in the describe output for the DB instance\.
 You specify some or all of those subnet IDs when setting up a proxy for that database server\.

 ```
 $ # Optional first step, only needed if you're starting from an Aurora cluster.
 Find the ID of any DB instance in the cluster.